 You also have some of these tests during and after treatment for hairy cell leukaemia.

-Read about having blood tests to diagnose hairy cell leukaemia.
+Read about having blood tests to help diagnose hairy cell leukaemia.
 You also have regular blood tests during and after treatment.

 You have a bone marrow test to confirm your diagnosis.
 You usually also have one after treatment, to check that there are no leukaemia cells (hairy cells) left in the bone marrow.